Brian McManus

-Brian McManus is a Scottish former football midfielder who is currently a Director of Coaching for the La Jolla Impact Select soccer club and the head coach of the UC San Diego women's soccer team.
+Brian McManus is a Scottish former football midfielder who is currently a Director of Coaching for the La Jolla Impact Select soccer club and the former head coach of the UC San Diego women's soccer team.
 He is a four-time NCAA Coach of the Year and has led UC San Diego to seven national championships.
 He also played in Scotland, one season in the Western Soccer Alliance and one in the American Professional Soccer League.

 Playing

 McManus played professionally in Scotland for Raith Rovers and Aberdeen F.C. before moving to England to play for Fleetwood F.C. and Barrow A.F.C amongst other north west England non-league teams.
 He emigrated to the San Diego in the United States in 1980.
 In 1986, he played for the San Diego Nomads of the Western Soccer Alliance, and again in 1989.
 In 1990, he was with the Portland Timbers of the American Professional Soccer League.
 During these years, he was establishing himself as one of the top women's collegiate soccer coaches in the nation.